 - Boxer cardiomyopathy (BCM).
 Also called Boxer Arrythmic Cardiomyopathy (BAC), Familial Ventricular Arrhythmia (FVA) and Arrhythmogenic Right Ventricular Cardiomyopathy (ARVC).
 BCM is an inherited condition.
 The dog' heart sometimes beats erratically (arrhythmia) due to an electrical conduction disorder.
 This can cause weakness, collapse, or sudden death.
 Because it is difficult to detect this condition, it can cause an unexpected death.
 Boxers who show signs of this condition should not be bred.

 - Hip Dysplasia: This is a heritable condition in which the thighbone doesn't fit snugly into the hip joint.
 Some dogs show pain and lameness on one or both rear legs, but you may not notice any signs of discomfort in a dog with hip dysplasia.
 As the dog ages, arthritis can develop.
 X-ray screening for hip dysplasia is done by the Orthopedic Foundation for Animals or the University of Pennsylvania Hip Improvement Program (PennHIP).
 Dogs with hip dysplasia should not be bred.
-If you're buying a puppy, ask the breeder for proof that the parents have been tested for hip dysplasia and are free of problems.
 Hip dysplasia is hereditary, but it can also be triggered by environmental factors, such as rapid growth from a high-calorie diet or injuries incurred from jumping or falling on slick floors.
 Treatment ranges from supplements that support joint function to total hip replacement.

 - Hypothyroidism: Hypothyroidism is caused by a deficiency of thyroid hormone and may produce signs that include infertility, obesity, mental dullness, and lack of energy.
 The dog's fur may become coarse and brittle and begin to fall out, while the skin becomes tough and dark.
 Hypothyroidism can be managed very well with a thyroid replacement pill daily.
 Medication must continue throughout the dog's life.